Man Utd drown sorrows with Aperol spirits sponsorship

-LONDON Jan 10 Manchester United received some welcome relief from the English soccer champions' on-pitch woes with the announcement on Friday of a sponsorship deal with Italian spirits brand Aperol.
+LONDON Manchester United (MANU.N) received some welcome relief from the English soccer champions' on-pitch woes with the announcement on Friday of a sponsorship deal with Italian spirits brand Aperol.

 United's latest commercial partnership was signed after a dismal start to the year extended to a third successive defeat, with a tough battle in prospect as it fights to secure a spot in the lucrative UEFA Champions League for next season.

-However, a global fan base the club pegs at 650 million followers remains attractive to sponsorship partners such as General Motors, Nike and Aeroflot.
+However, a global fan base the club pegs at 650 million followers remains attractive to sponsorship partners such as General Motors (GM.N), Nike (NKE.N) and Aeroflot (AFLT.MM) .

-"With the club widely recognised as the most supported in the world, this is a partnership that will deliver brand exposure on a massive scale," said Bob Kunze-Concewitz, CEO of Campari, which has owned Aperol since 2003.
+"With the club widely recognised as the most supported in the world, this is a partnership that will deliver brand exposure on a massive scale," said Bob Kunze-Concewitz, CEO of Campari (CPRI.MI), which has owned Aperol since 2003.

 Commercial terms of the deal, which runs until the end of the 2016/17 season, were not disclosed.
 Aperol will be able to advertise the brand at United's Old Trafford stadium and offer its Aperol Spritz drink to fans in hospitality areas.